 We then visit Conwy with free time for lunch and to explore.
 Famous for its impressive 13th century castle, this traditional walled town is one of the most complete in the country.
 The castle dominates the town, being located on a rocky outcrop, and is a UNESCO World Heritage site.
 Conwy offers a wealth of cafes, restaurants and traditional pubs.
 Why not try some Bara-Brith, the famous spiced fruitcake usually found in local shops, bakeries and tearooms?

 This afternoon as we call at a local vineyard before returning to Llandudno.
-While you might not think of Wales as a wine-producing nation, the owners of Gwinllan Conwy inventively use hybrid grape varieties to ensure that they grow in this particular climate.
-With Snowdonia as a backdrop, this unique vineyard spans over 3 acres with 3000 vines, where the specific soil and climate of North Wales adds a delicate freshness to their five wine varieties.
+While you might not think of Wales as a wine-producing nation, the owners of this winery inventively use hybrid grape varieties to ensure that they grow in this particular climate, where the specific soil and climate of North Wales adds a delicate freshness to their wine varieties.
 We will learn more about their techniques and enjoy a tasting before we return to our hotel.

 After breakfast at your hotel, why not enjoy a leisurely stroll along the promenade before returning, or perhaps an invigorating morning walk to the Great Orme